eclipse-archived/ceylon-ide-eclipse/README.md

     - `ceylon.tool.converter.java2ceylon`
     - `ceylon-ide-eclipse`

-3. Make sure that your JAVA_HOME is set to the right JDK 7 installation.
+3. Make sure that you are using Java 7 by running `javac -version`.

 4. Build all the above dependencies + the IDE using this all-in-one command: